jfields4733/Jordan/12ControlPathDoesDonts/README.md

 *When do you envision using begin end labels?*

-#### Test

 Don't implement and physically test.
 Play around in the Vivado code editor.

-# Coding Rules

-The starting point of this lab was to look at good coding practice.
-Searching the internet is not helpful.
-Here is [2013 good coding practice](https://www.xilinx.com/support/answers/51835.html).
-Yet none of these 8 examples seems to be the current coding style consensus on the internet.
-We are walking up to the timing, clocking issue where Vivado evolves the fastest.

-We need to start with small test examples, just like we did with data_path, asynchronuous.
-Lots of hopefully will expose problems,.
-From these we can make up rules.

 ## 1 Multiple Assign_Comb